-Plaid jumper - Pre-K through 3rd grade, shorts must be worn under the jumper

-Plaid skirt - 4th-8th grade, shorts must be worn under the skirt; skirts are to be no more than 2 inches above the knee

-Polo shirts - long or short sleeve forest green or white and must be tucked into skirt
+Plaid jumper - Pre-K through 3rd grade, shorts must be worn under the jumper.
+There is a dress option for PK.
+Plaid skirt - 4th-8th grade, shorts must be worn under the skirt; skirts are to be no more than 2 inches above the knee Polo shirts - long or short sleeve forest green or white and must be tucked into skirt